 Specifies the maximum number of write requests - not the number of bytes - that can be stored in this mirror's write queue.
 The value "0" means "no limit".
-During periods of high disk write activity, if this mirror's write queue length reaches this value, the SIOS DataKeeper driver momentarily pauses the mirror, drains the queue and automatically starts a partial resync.
-After updating this registry value, execute the READREGISTRY command so that DataKeeper immediately starts using the new value.
+During periods of high disk write activity, if this

 This value is used during transmission of volume data to the target, when the mirror is in the Mirroring state as well as when the mirror is in the Resync state.
 You should ensure that the ResyncReads value (see below), which specifies the number of blocks that can be put on the Write Queue during resync, does not exceed the limit specified by WriteQueueHighWater if WriteQueueHighWater is not set to 0.